graphql/graphql-scalars/README.md

 ### Review process for other parts of this repository

-This document, and every content excluding `contributed/` may be changed with the [TSC](https://github.com/graphql/graphql-wg/blob/main/GraphQL-TSC.md)'s approval.
+This document, and all content excluding `contributed/` may be changed with the [TSC](https://github.com/graphql/graphql-wg/blob/main/GraphQL-TSC.md)'s approval.
 This is usually longer than reviewing new specifications.

 ### Immutable specifications